-The Governance Committee whose chairperson is elected by mutual vote of the Outside Directors has been established for the purpose of discussion by all Outside Directors, the Chairman of the Board, the Vice Chairman of the Board and the President regarding matters related to the status of policies regarding and stance on corporate governance.
-The Governance Committee met twice in fiscal 2019.
+The Governance Committee whose chairperson is elected by mutual vote of the Outside Directors has been established for the purpose of discussion by all Outside Directors, Chairman & Director, Vice Chairman & Director and President regarding matters related to the status of policies regarding and stance on corporate governance.
+The Governance Committee met 4 times in fiscal 2020.